Who are you?

 The quick answer: Zone 4.

-Most of our plants are targetted at Zone 1 to 4 growing conditions.
+Most of our plants are targeted at Zone 1 to 4 growing conditions.
 Occasionally we like to experiment with Zone 5-ish things, and these are always well identified.

 Where do you get your plants?